AlloSphere-Research-Group/tinc/README.md

 TINC allows exposing C++ application controls to the network.
-This simplifies the development of distributed applications as well as creating applications that can be controlled trhrough python without having the application itself depend on python.
+This simplifies the development of distributed applications as well as creating applications that can be controlled through python without having the application itself depend on python.
 A great use case is by interacting with the C++ application through a jupyter notebook.